Enome/dockerfile-deploy/readme.markdown

 *This is a new project and still needs to be battle tested*

 This project consists out of two Node.js apps.
 The first one (**dockerfile-deploy**) builds a docker image and runs a  container from a Dockerfile in a directory.
-The second one (**dockerfile-deploy-hipache**) is a long running process that inspects running docker containers and adds their port and ip to hipache (forward proxy).
+The second one (**dockerfile-deploy-hipache**) is a long running process that inspects running docker containers and adds their port and ip to hipache.

 ## Installation

-*It's recommended that you use ubuntu 13.04 other versions haven't been tested yet.*
+*It's recommended that you use ubuntu 13.04/64 other versions haven't been tested yet.*

 ```sh
 git clone git@github.com:Enome/dockerfile-deploy.git